Table of Contents

 A second option is to have one card for the term, one card for the meaning, then use the cards for matching and memory games.
 Your students can play these independently, with partners, and the cards can be made part of a center for quick reviews.

-4 - Provide Lots of Opportunity for Practice
+4. Provide Lots of Practice Opportunities

 Studying common prefixes and suffixes can have a huge impact on your students’ learning!
 You can help them become better readers, writers and spellers when you incorporate some of these activities into your classroom.